Pizza Dough Baker’s Percentage

-This article will show you how this simple method can change your homemade pizza skills forever.
+This article will show you how this simple method can forever change your homemade pizza skills.
 It is a professional technique used by PROs.

 We will also help you become a Pro; we’ll show you precisely what the baker’s percentage method is, how you can control it, and why this method is the best of any other method to make you a better pizza baker.